openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

      the order of calculation is determined by operator preferences.

    operator (in programming languages)
-     -- a syntactic construct that denotes an elementary calculation within an expression.
+     -- (1) token that denotes the action to be performed on a value (addition, subtraction, comparisons, etc.).
+(2) a syntactic construct that denotes an elementary calculation within an expression.
 Normally, an operator consists of an operator sign and of one or more operands.

      In unary operators that have a single operand, the operator sign can be placed either in front of an operand (*prefix* unary operator), or after